 After enjoying an awesome canoe ride to Tamul waterfall we went on our second excursion in the area; driving two hours to visit Las Pozas in Xilitla Mexico.
 If you’re wanting to visit Las Pozas Mexico this guide will tell you what to expect, how to visit, and things to know before you go.

-About Las Pozas in Xilitla
+About Las Pozas

 Las Pozas was created by Edward James a British poet and artist.
 After visiting Xilitla in the mid 1900’s he decided to grow a beautiful garden of orchids and exotic plants in the area.
-However, after an extremely cold winter wiped out his garden, he decided to create a concrete garden that could withstand time and temperature.
+However, after an extremely cold winter wiped out his garden.
+He decided to create a concrete garden that could withstand time and temperature.

-His vision took over 20 years to complete and $5 million dollars to build, and his vision and mission of building this surrealist garden employed over 140 local villagers.
-Las Pozas means “the pools” in Spanish, and is a tribute to the beautiful man-made pools that can be enjoyed throughout the property.
-His garden truly is a magical place with a wide varieties of butterflies, flowers, plants, waterfalls, and of course, sculptures.
+His vision took over 20 years to complete and $5 million dollars to build employing over 140 local villagers.
+Las Pozas means “the pools” in Spanish.
+And is a tribute to the beautiful man-made pools that can be enjoyed throughout the property.
+His garden truly is a magical place with a wide variety of butterflies, flowers, plants, waterfalls, and of course, sculptures.

 What to bring

-There are formal tours you can take to Las Pozas that give you a lot of background information and history about the gardens, but we opted for no tour guide and enjoyed the freedom of walking on our own.
-It feels like the gardens were designed to be an elaborate maze perfect for roaming or getting lost in.
+In the past, you were able to walk onto almost all of the structures.
+However, recent changes were made to better preserve the buildings.
+Now walking on the sculptures in many areas is prohibited.
+There are formal tours you can take to Las Pozas that give you a lot of background information and history about the gardens.
+But we opted for no tour guide and enjoyed the freedom of walking on our own.

+The gardens were designed to be an elaborate maze perfect for roaming or getting lost in.
 Many people actually wore bathing suits and took a dip in the pools scattered throughout the garden.
-If you do plan on visiting Las Pozas, come without an agenda or schedule — it will make your visit much more enjoyable.
+If you do plan on visiting Las Pozas come without an agenda or schedule.
+It will make your visit much more enjoyable.